daneden/daneden.me/_posts/2014-03-20-re-designing.markdown

 To emphasise the importance and relevance of this question, I should make it clear that my website has long been a sacred haven for me to answer the first question.
 Whenever I felt like I didn’t quite understand this whole Design shtick, I’d take to my site to figure it out.
 I’d tweak type and nudge columns until I felt some sort of satisfaction.
 But really, it’s all in the pursuit of one thing; a system.

-{% image imgbleed /uploads/2014/03/606-universal-shelving.jpg "Vitsœ’s 606 Universal Shelving System.
-Image courtesy of [Smow](http://www.smow.com/blog/2010/05/smowoffline-dieter-rams-less-and-more/)." %}
+{% picture "Vitsœ’s 606 Universal Shelving System.
+Image courtesy of [Smow](http://www.smow.com/blog/2010/05/smowoffline-dieter-rams-less-and-more/)."
+2014/03/606-universal-shelving.jpg class="imgbleed" %}

 A working, scalable, modular system is really what I feel is the ultimate, end-of-all-ends outcome of successful design.
 Think of Vitsœ’s 606 Universal Shelving System, the National Park Service’s [Unigrid](http://npshistory.com/brochures/unigrid/index.htm), and the New York City Transit Authority [Graphics Standards Manual](http://thestandardsmanual.com/).
 Extendable, reliable, scalable, consistent systems.
 All scenarios accounted for, these systems are simple to follow, and difficult to break.